A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Introduction

-Uncovering the behaviour of the faintest galaxies (i.e. typically lower mass galaxies) is paramount to understand the EoR.
-Faint galaxies are very numerous in the Universe, yet remain difficult to study.
-Star formation in these galaxies is highly unstable and characterized by periods of intense activity followed by prolonged quiescence.
-On one hand, the large abundance of Extreme Emission Line Emitters (EELG), galaxies with emission lines reaching restframe equivalent width of $\gtrsim 1000$Å shows the signature of low mass galaxies undergoing an intense star formation period \citep{rinaldi_midis_2023}.
-While rather rare at low redshift \citep{matthee_eiger_2023}, they appear as more common at high redshift \citep[e.g.][]{atekVERYSTRONGEMISSIONLINE2011, welEXTREMEEMISSIONLINEGALAXIES2011, smitEvidenceUbiquitousHighequivalentwidth2014, tang_mmtmmirs_2019, izotov_diverse_2020, onodera_broadband_2020, bergCharacterizingExtremeEmissionline2021, davisCensusJWSTExtreme2023, llerenaPhysicalPropertiesExtreme2024, rinaldiEmergenceStarFormation2024, boyettExtremeEmissionLine2024}.
-On the other hand, the numerous detections of galaxies with low star formation rate (named (mini)-quenched, in a phase of star forming rate (SFR) downturn, dormant, etc.) \citep[e.g.][]{gelli_quiescent_2023-1, strait_extremely_2023, dome_mini-quenching_2024, endsley_burstiness_2024, looser_recently_2024, looser_jades_2025, mintz_taking_2025, covelo-paz_systematic_2025, trussler_like_2025}, shows the complex and \textit{bursty} nature of star formation in the EoR, with short intense star formation periods followed by a longer period of very low star formation.
+Uncovering the behaviour of the faintest galaxies (i.e. $\muv\geq-17$) is paramount to understanding the EoR.
+Faint galaxies are very numerous in the Universe, but remain difficult to study.
+The star formation in these galaxies is highly unstable and characterised by periods of intense activity, followed by prolonged quiescence \citep[e.g.][]{endsley_burstiness_2025}.
+On the one hand, the large abundance of extreme emission line emitters (EELGs), that is, of galaxies with emission lines reaching a rest-frame equivalent width of $\gtrsim 1000$Å, shows the signature of low-mass galaxies undergoing an intense star formation period \citep{rinaldi_midis_2023}.
+While rather rare at low redshift \citep{matthee_eiger_2023}, they appear to be more common at high redshift \citep[e.g.][]{atek_very_2011, wel_extreme_2011, smit_evidence_2014, tang_mmt_2019, izotov_diverse_2020, onodera_broadband_2020, berg_characterizing_2021, davis_census_2024, llerena_physical_2024, rinaldi_emergence_2025, boyett_extreme_2024, endsley_starforming_2024, begley_evolution_2025, daikuhara_nature_2025}.
+On the other hand, the numerous detections of galaxies with low star formation rates (SFRs), variously referred to as (mini-)quenched, in a phase of SFR downturn, or dormant \citep[e.g.][]{gelli_quiescent_2023, strait_extremely_2023, dome_mini_2024, endsley_burstiness_2025, looser_recently_2024, looser_jades_2025, mintz_taking_2025, trussler_like_2025, covelo-paz_systematic_2026}, shows the complex and bursty nature of star formation in the EoR, with short intense star formation periods followed by a longer period of very low star formation.
 EELGs are more readily detectable as their strong emission lines boost the filters through which they are observed \citep{schaerer_impact_2009}.
-On the other hand, faint low mass galaxies, with low star formation, do not have this additional boost, which limits their detection.
-But their importance is further confirmed by recent studies which showed evidence for missing low mass galaxies in statistical sample, with low SFR, which skews statistics \citep[e.g.][]{endsley_burstiness_2024, simmonds_ionizing_2024}.\\
+Faint low-mass galaxies, with low star formation, lack this additional boost, which limits their detection.
+Their importance is further confirmed by recent studies, however, which showed evidence for missing low-mass galaxies in a statistical sample, with a low SFR, which skews the statistics \citep[e.g.][]{endsley_burstiness_2025, simmonds_ionizing_2024}.\\